 If you’re thinking about your next accessible trip, you shouldn’t miss out on experiencing Costa Rica with us.
-Above all, it is an inclusive country that invites everyone to enjoys its wonders.
-For instance, you can experience ziplining, hiking, kayaking, surfing – all tailored to the needs of people with disabilities.
-In conclusion, you can enjoy a wide variety of activities!
-There’s wildlife exploring where you’ll get to see impressive flora and fauna.
-Also relaxing beach experiences awaiting.
-It’s the trip of a lifetime.
+It is a welcoming and inclusive country that invites everyone to enjoy its wonders.
+You can choose to go ziplining, hiking, kayaking, surfing – all tailored to the needs of people with disabilities, explore the wildlife and witness some impressive flora and fauna, or relax on the beach.
+It’s the trip of a lifetime!

-Firstly, the health care system in Costa Rica is very good, both private and public.
-However, there have been small pockets of dengue, chikungunya, and Zika.
+Both the private and the public health care system in Costa Rica is very good.
+In some areas, there are small pockets of dengue, chikungunya, and Zika.
+Protect yourself in mosquito-infested areas by using bug repellent and wearing clothing that covers your skin.
 Basic vaccines for hepatitis A and B are recommended, as well as rabies and tetanus.
-The government of Costa Rica requires the yellow fever vaccine from the following places: Africa, Venezuela, Colombia, Ecuador and Brazil.
-Get the vaccine 10 days before you travel.
+The government of Costa Rica requires the yellow fever vaccine if you are visiting from the following places: Africa, Venezuela, Colombia, Ecuador, and Brazil.
+Get the vaccine at least 10 days before you travel.

-Costa Rica is a generally safe country, however, there are cases of theft, especially in tourist areas.
-Therefore, it is advisable to be alert and not leave your belongings unattended.
-In the same vein, avoid walking down the street late at night without a company.
-As a general rule, do not bring valuable belongings that can be lost or stolen.
+Costa Rica is a generally safe country, however as with many tourist areas, there can be cases of theft.
+It is advisable to be alert and not leave your belongings unattended and to avoid walking down the street late at night without company.
+As a general rule, do not bring valuable belongings out that can be lost or stolen.
 The Costa Rican Tourism Board, in conjunction with the police, have created a subdivision titled tourist police with more than 250 officers, whose primary purpose is to maintain order and security in tourist areas.

-Firstly, Costa Rica requires a visa for some nationalities.
-Therefore, check the list of countries to verify the entry requirements.
+Costa Rica requires a visa for some nationalities.
+Check the list of countries to verify the entry requirements.

 Anyone who enters the country as a foreigner will be prompted for a return ticket; the time allowed for visiting varies by country of origin as well as the discretion of the immigration officer that attends you upon arrival.
-Once in the country, it is advisable to make a copy of the passport with the entry stamp to carry at all times during your stay in Costa Rica.
+Once in the country, it is advisable to make a copy of the passport with the entry stamp to carry at all times during your stay.

-Firstly, Costa Rica is located in the tropical region of our planet, therefore its surroundings have all tropical characteristics.
-These include forests, waters, soils, and climate.
-Likewise, flora and fauna are adapted to tropical conditions.
-However, this tropical climate is affected by several factors such as mountains and plateaus.
-Similarly, the influence of the oceans like winds and sea breezes, and the temperature of the currents, affect the weather in the same vein.
-In conclusion, however diverse, tropical climate is warm, rainy and pleasant all year long.
+Costa Rica is located in the tropical region of our planet, so its regions all have tropical characteristics.
+However, this tropical climate is affected by several factors such as mountains, plateaus, and the ocean’s influences, such as temperature of the currents and wind, can affect the weather.
+Although diverse, Costa Rica’s tropical climate is generally warm, rainy and pleasant all year long.